DimasKama/Webcam/README.md

 ## Setup on proxy

-Webcam has Velocity plugin that proxies Webcam servers on the backend Minecraft servers and allows to connect to different servers with Webcam plugin through the single port.
+Webcam has Velocity plugin that proxies Webcam servers on the backend MC servers and allows to connect to different Webcam servers through the single port.
 So it acts like a UDP proxy.
 If you running proxy and backend servers on the same machine, you need to configure different ports for them.
 See `Setup on server/Server config` and `Setup on proxy/Proxy config`